-There will be one in-class mid-term examination during the semester (Thursday, October 26, 2017) and a three-hour final examination (Wednesday, December 13, 2017, 11:30AM-2:30PM).
+There will be one in-class mid-term examination during the semester (Thursday, October 21, 2021) and a three-hour final examination (11:30AM-2:30PM on Wednesday, December 165 2021).

 Grading

 A student's grade will be determined by a weighted average of homework and lab. assignments, mid-term examination, and the final examination.